Jarr Kombucha: The UK’s Most Exciting Food Entrepreneurs

 By Zoe Perrett

 With fermented foodstuffs and eating for wellness all the rage, Hackney Wick-based Jarr Kombucha was onto a very good thing indeed – and it’s exactly this that happened, a fact attested to by Harrods, whose prestigious shelves now bear the brand’s distinctive glass bottles.
 Going from a great product idea to having it feature in Harrods is no small feat.
-It clearly shows London is a fantastic city from which to start such a trip (and if you’re bold enough to take that first step yourself, take a look at our commercial kitchens for rent here).
+It clearly shows London is a fantastic city from which to start such a trip (and if you’re bold enough to take that first step yourself, take a look at our commercial kitchens for license here).

 Brand founder Adam Vanni hails from California; a state where the lightly-sparking fermented tea is on tap pretty much everywhere you go; including gas stations.
 Accordingly, it seems only right that he was one of the beverage’s first champions here in London.